 Settle Time is the pause between the last movement of the stage and the next capture.
-It allows cell culture medium and particle movement caused by the moving stage to slow down before the image is captured.
+It allows cell culture medium and particle movement to slow down before the image is captured.
 If the Settle Time is too short, there may be image disturbances.